 * Source: Jennifer Aaker, Social Psychologist, Professor of Marketing at Stanford University Graduate School of Business

 Thought leadership is not a buzzword.
-Developing a thought leadership campaign using your experts can elevate your visibility and value beyond your competitors.
+Developing a campaign using your STEM experts can elevate your visibility and value beyond your competitors.

-A thought leader is someone with a unique perspective and passion about how something can be achieved.
-They speak with clarity.
+Thought leaders are those with a unique perspective and passion about how something can be achieved.
+They speak with clarity about industry problems, ideas and potential solutions.
 Their opinion is rooted in knowledge and knowhow so that their ideas can be realised, and their successes replicated.

 Take for example, Simon Sinek, the leadership and branding expert – his presentations are highly visual, accessible and offer clear, articulate, replicable steps.
 His message is simple, easy to remember, reference and repeat.
 As a result, his ideas spread, his profile increases, and he sells more books and his consultancy grows.